TolgaKayadelen/Neural_MSTParser/README.md

 --epochs=3
 ```
 - Parse sentences with a pretrained model.
-You can parse a set of sentences with at pretrained model.
+You can parse a set of sentences with a pretrained model.

 ```
 bazel build //parser_main:main